 Image Size References

 Images should be sized to the dimensions below before you upload them to the CMS.
 We recommend Adobe Photoshop for cropping and resizing images.
-This software can be acquired through LTS.
+This software can be acquired through the Brandeis Help Desk.
 Faculty and staff can download it for free for use on university-owned computers.

 Images that appear at the top of your site's home page.